SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/hands.md

 #### Pinch gesture events (global)

+These events are emitted to the whole scene, so it can be used to detect pinch gestures on all entities in the scene.

 | Event                | Parameters                                                                                  | Description                                       |
 | -------------------- | ------------------------------------------------------------------------------------------- | ------------------------------------------------- |
 | `hand-pinch-started` | `{ hand, handId: "left" \| "right", pinchPointWorld: { x: number, y: number, z: number } }` | Emitted when a pinch gesture begins.              |